dialpad/dialtone-legacy/docs/components/button.md

 ```

 ### Muted
 The muted button style is used to communicate non-primary actions for contexts in which the base style may not work (e.g. colored backgrounds, validation components, etc).
 This style’s use should be rare.
-When in doubt, use the <a href="#base" class="d-link">base button style</a>.
+When in doubt, use the [base button style](#base).

 <code-well-header>
   <div class="d-stack8">